The Parable of The Fossil

 “Momma, is it invisible?”

 “Yes, honey.
-That is what it thought it was.”
+That is what it once believed.”

 The girl looked confused.

 “No,” said her mother.
 “Not then.
-In its world, they used to eat each other’s thoughts, and the thoughts of others.
-So they learned to hide.”
+In its world, they used to eat one another’s thoughts—and the thoughts of others.
+Because of this, they learned to hide.”

 “That’s silly, Momma.
 Why would they do that?
-There’s so much thought everywhere.
-Didn’t they know that?”
+There is so much thought everywhere.
+Didn’t they know?”

-“No,” her mother said gently.
-“They never learned about that.
-It was easier for them to take from others than to create from themselves.
-They thought if they ate people enough then they would have their own thoughts that they would be a person”
+“No,” her mother answered gently.
+“They never learned.
+It was easier for them to take from others than to create for themselves.
+They believed that if they consumed enough of another person, eventually they would possess thoughts of their own.
+They thought that would make them into people.”

 “Yes.”